st3b1t/SatoshiVox/README.md

 ## Features

-- alert about new block (like a Blockclock)
+- alert about new Block reads height, transaction count, mining-pool name
 - alert about Fees de/increase
+- alert about Memory/Disk critical usage
 - alert about dis/connected new peers (ip or Tor nickname)
 - reads texts found in new OP_RETURN
+- reads random Satoshi quotes
+-